 Mangalem Quarter, Berat

 We began our travels through Albania in Shkoder (sometimes called Shkodra) and moved on to Tirana before leaving for a few weeks to travel through Kosovo and Macedonia.
 We re-entered Albania in the south of the country and made our way first to Berat before heading further south to Gjirokastra and eventually onto Saranda.
 From Saranda, we took a ferry to the Greek island of Corfu.
-We spent about two weeks in Albania in total and, overall, were pleased with our first-time visitor’s itinerary.
+We spent about two weeks in Albania in total and, overall, we were pleased with our first-time visitor’s itinerary.

 So, what did we miss out on?
 We didn’t get to Lake Koman and the far north, where you can take a very scenic ferry ride and do some hiking, plus we didn’t really do the coast justice.
 For both regions, it was a bit too early in the year to visit weather-wise.
 But, apart from that, we felt that we saw the country’s highlights.